 I bike infrequently but have biked on paved roads in the mountains of Austria as well as Alaska.
 I've never biked on dirt and rocky paths that you encounter when mountain biking, and while up for the challenge I had no idea what to expect.

 As I quickly found out, the mountain biking options near Tempe are numerous and allows for all skill levels to get out and explore.

 Usery Mountain Regional Park with Arizona Outback Adventures

-Our biking experience with Arizona Outback Adventures went out to the Usery Mountain Regional Park near the Superstition Mountains and was a solid two hours exploring the beautiful desert terrain.
+Our biking experience with Arizona Outback Adventures (now part of REI) went out to the Usery Mountain Regional Park near the Superstition Mountains and was a solid two hours exploring the beautiful desert terrain.